Kong/cloud-migration-journey/docs/explore/infra_deploy.md

 ### Description

-We want to brief describe all the Konnect and Kong Mesh resources that will be deployed into the AWS infrastructure.
+Let's briefly describe all the Konnect and Kong Mesh resources that will be deployed into the AWS infrastructure.

 All AWS resources are spun up in 1 VPC for simplicity, but the objective of the infra is to simulate on-prem and cloud environments.